These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Sam Montgomery*, DE/OLB, LSU

-1/30/13: Montgomery put together a quality season.
-He played well against Alabama, totaling three tackles and a sack, plus recovered a fumble.
-On the other hand, Montgomery was shut down by Texas A&M left tackle Luke Joeckel.
+Montgomery played well against Alabama, totaling three tackles and a sack, plus recovered a fumble.
+On the other hand, he was shut down by Texas A&M left tackle Luke Joeckel.
 The Aggies tackle kept Montgomery from getting any pass rush and moved him out of the way in the ground game.
 He totaled just two tackles and a pass batted.

 Montgomery played a lot better against South Carolina compared to his performance versus Florida.
 He had two sacks and a forced fumble against the Gamecocks.
-Montgomery looked much better run defense as well.
+Montgomery looked much better in run defense, as well.

-The added bulk that Montgomery packed on over the 2011-2012 offseason looks like it is assisted him in shedding blocks this season.
-He also looks more explosive another year removed from the knee injury that knocked him out in 2010.
+The added bulk that Montgomery packed on over the 2011-2012 offseason assisted him in shedding blocks this year.

 8/27/12: Montgomery had a breakout sophomore season and led LSU's talented defense in sacks.
 The Tigers' defensive line was comprised of future NFL linemen with the potential for multiple first-round picks.
 He totaled 49 tackles with 13.5 tackles for a loss, nine sacks and one forced fumble in 2011.